rahidmondal/ptime-ext/README.md

 - Customize timer settings (hours, minutes, seconds).
 - Digital clock interface.
 - Option to change timer values through an editable input screen.
+- Alarm notification with sound and a custom alert modal when the timer reaches zero.

 ## Installation
 1. Download or clone the repository to your local machine.